fenago/puppet-course/quickstart/md/Lab_4.md

 ### Installing gems in Puppet\'s context

-Puppet itself is written at least partly in Ruby, and makes use of several Ruby gems.
-To avoid any conflicts with the version of Ruby and gems which the node might need for other applications, Puppet packages its own version of Ruby and associated gems under the `/opt/puppetlabs/` directory.
+Puppet packages its own version of Ruby and associated gems under the `/opt/puppetlabs/` directory.
 This means you can install (or remove) whichever system version of Ruby you like and Puppet will not be affected.

-However, if you need to install a gem to extend Puppet\'s capabilities in some way, then doing it with a `package` resource and `provider => gem` won\'t work.
-That is, the gem will be installed, but only in the system Ruby context, and it won\'t be visible to Puppet.

-Fortunately, the `puppet_gem` provider is available for exactly this purpose.
-When you use this provider, the gem will be installed in Puppet\'s context (and, naturally, won\'t be visible in the system context).
+When you use `puppet_gem` provider, the gem will be installed in Puppet\'s context (and, naturally, won\'t be visible in the system context).
 The following example demonstrates how to use this provider (`package_puppet_gem.pp`):

 ```
-package { 'r10k':
+package { 'puppet-lint':
   ensure   => installed,
   provider => puppet_gem,
 }